-This final session occurs in the final weeks of the program, as part of re-entry discussions.
+This module allows students to continue to reflect on the internship experience and begin to process the learning that occurred in a safe and supportive context.
+The session discusses ways of acknowledging both the successes and failures of the internship, of completing tasks, handing over projects to and sharing insights with colleagues on the job, and setting realistic goals for the future.
 Students discuss fears and strategies for successful re-entry into their home setting, opportunities for professional growth, and how to make optimal use of the internship experience.
 They will discuss ways to describe the experience gained and skills learned in their internship in cover letters, résumés and how to use this experience for future professional growth.
+Time is allotted to discuss finalizing the internship paper.